Beef Quality Grades & Effects of Bruising

 Rough handlingstates Temple Grandin.
 "Bruises are most likely to occur when animals hit an object with a small diameter such as the edge of a steel bar or a nail sticking out of a fence.
 An animal striking the comer of a square 10 cm diameter post is more likely to bruise than an animal striking a round 10 cm diameter pipe post,À she states.
 Horned cattle can have up to .

 Investing in newer equipment designed for the size of cattle being raised can quickly pay off in fewer bruises and lost revenue, while enhancing the animal welfare standards of your operation.– Dana Charban

 Equipment with smooth sides will not cause bruises.
-Smooth surfaces with no protruding objects are imperative in crushes, races, forcing pens and other equipment.
+Smooth surfaces with no protruding objects are imperative in chutes, alleys, tubs, and other equipment.
 Regular maintenance and equipment checks prior to use should be part of any cattle handling routine.

 Steps can be taken to minimize bruising in your beef cattle.

 - Proper cattle handling.
 All animal handlers should be trained using one of the available certifications from the beef cattle industry.

 - Use cattle equipment designed for your animals and operation.